TaraRhoseyn/cardiff_swim_centre_site/README.md

 Click on the page name to see the result: [Home](https://github.com/TaraRhoseyn/CardiffSwimCentreMS1/blob/main/docs/validation/lighthouse-performance/lighthouse-home.PNG) [About](https://github.com/TaraRhoseyn/CardiffSwimCentreMS1/blob/main/docs/validation/lighthouse-performance/lighthouse-about.PNG) [Timetable](https://github.com/TaraRhoseyn/CardiffSwimCentreMS1/blob/main/docs/validation/lighthouse-performance/lighthouse-timetable.PNG) [Pricing](https://github.com/TaraRhoseyn/CardiffSwimCentreMS1/blob/main/docs/validation/lighthouse-performance/lighthouse-pricing.PNG) [Contact](https://github.com/TaraRhoseyn/CardiffSwimCentreMS1/blob/main/docs/validation/lighthouse-performance/lighthouse-contact.PNG) [404](https://github.com/TaraRhoseyn/CardiffSwimCentreMS1/blob/main/docs/validation/lighthouse-performance/lighthouse-404.PNG)

+### Performing tests on various devices

+#### Devices tested:

+- Huawei PRA-LX1
+- iPhone SE
+- LENOVO IdeaCentre 3 Desktop PC with a 34" monitor
+- DELL Inspiron 15 5593

+#### Tests performed:

+1. Page links in the navigation bar are able to direct users to the correct page, and no broken links or present on the static navigation bar or it's collapsed version.
+2. Page, anchor and outbound links are able to direct users to the correct place with no broken links on desktop or mobile version.
+3. The 'join' modal opens up correctly and is able to close by clicking away or clicking the close icon.
+4. The form on the 'join' modal will not submit until all fields are filled out.
+An alert will be present when a user attempts this.
+5. The timetable is scrollable on mobile and tablet view.
+6. The timetable.pdf opens appropriately and can be downloaded.
+7. The row of cards in the about page collapsable into a single-view column appropriately on mobile and tablet view.
+8. If an incorrect URL is attempted the user is redirected to a 404 page which will direct them back to the home page.
+9. The google map has a location pin to let users know where the pool is.
+10. The form on the contact page will not submit until all fields are filled out.
+An alert will be present when a user attempts this.
+11. The cards on the pricing page direct users to the timetable page and the join modal correctly.
+12. All buttons display a 'grow' effect when hovered in desktop view or clicked in mobile view.
+13. All pages are responsive in mobile view and no textual content is cut off from view.
+14. Unnecessary content does not display on mobile view.
+15. The marketing copy is clear and easily readable.
+16. The logo directs users back to the home page on all pages.

+#### Results:

+All devices were able to pass all tests.
+There were some minor stylistic inconsistencies across the devices, such as headings on the iPhone SE not being vertically centered as they should.

 ## Credits

 *All credit also included in the page files.*